Google My Business Optimization for Plastic Surgeons

-Having a medical practice with multiple Doctors and services may be confusing when you want to have the right setup on Google My Business.
+Having a plastic surgery practice with multiple Doctors and services may be confusing when you want to have the right setup on Google My Business.

 There have been a ton of changes over the last 5 years when it comes to your local Google search presence.